TurboGears/tg2/docs/main/Deployment.rst

 -----------

-You can also find recipies for mounting a turbogears app behind lots of other servers in the 1.0 docs.
+You can also find recipes for mounting a Turbogears app behind lots of other servers in the 1.0 docs.
 Generally these should "just work" with TG2 as well.
 The only exception is that the config file production.ini is slightly different.

  * http://docs.turbogears.org/1.0/Deployment